 (1) Frontera represents and warrants that it is a duly formed and validly existing limited partnership under the laws of the State of Delaware and has the requisite power and authority to carry on its business as now being conducted and currently proposed to be conducted and to execute, deliver and perform its obligations under this Agreement.

-(2) EPMI represents and warrants that it is a duly formed and validly existing corporation under the laws of the State of Delaware and has the requisite power and authority to carry on its business as now being conducted and currently proposed to be conducted (except that EPMI is not currently authorized to perform the QSE Service but is seeking such approval) and to execute, deliver and perform its obligations under this Agreement.
+(2) EPMI represents and warrants that it is a duly formed and validly existing corporation under the laws of the State of Delaware and has the requisite power and authority to carry on its business as now being conducted and currently proposed to be conducted (except that EPMI is not currently authorized to perform the QSE Services but is seeking such approval) and to execute, deliver and perform its obligations under this Agreement.

 (b) Authorization; Enforceability.